avysel/ethereum-helloworld/tuto/tutorial.md

 */
 exports.connection = function() {

-	const options = {
+	// the blockchain coinbase is our default account const options = {
 		defaultAccount: config.account
 	}

-	web3 = new Web3(Web3.givenProvider || config.nodeURL+':'+config.nodePort, null, options);
+	// get the current brower web3 provider is exists, else create a new one web3 = new Web3(Web3.givenProvider || config.nodeURL+':'+config.nodePort, null, options);

 	console.log("Connected to "+config.nodeURL+':'+config.nodePort);
 }